kubernetes/website/content/en/docs/reference/labels-annotations-taints.md

 Used on: Namespaces

 Kubernetes APIServer defaults this label to the namespace name.
-This label can be used with any namespace selector, as an example with Network Policies.
+This label can be used with any namespace selector, as an example with NetworkPolicy objects.

 ## beta.kubernetes.io/arch (deprecated)